drbenmorgan/FalaiseArt/FLArt/Examples/README.md

 See also the art Wiki entries on [recommended use and enabling config validation in modules](https://cdcvs.fnal.gov/redmine/projects/art/wiki/Configuration_validation_and_description) and the dedicated FHiCL wiki on [configuration validation](https://cdcvs.fnal.gov/redmine/projects/fhicl-cpp/wiki/Configuration_validation_and_fhiclcpp_types)

+In Falaise/Bayeux, the closest equivalent is Bayeux's OCD functionality, but this only covers documentation, not validation.
+It is also completely separate to the processing/validation of the input config, which the user must handle by hand, and keep in sync with the OCD info.

 `FLExampleAnalyzer_module.cc`
 -----------------------------

 Example of a concrete class of `art::EDAnalyser`, a module that can only read data from `art::Event` instances.
+In Falaise/Bayeux, the closest equivalent is a concrete class of `dpp::base_module`, but this can always read and write.

-It demonstrates a typical use case for such a module: reading data from each event and filling a histogram.
+It demonstrates a
+typical use case for such a module: reading data from each event and filling a histogram.
 To enable this it uses art's `TFileService`, a builtin ["service"](https://cdcvs.fnal.gov/redmine/projects/art/wiki/Guide_to_writing_and_using_services)